In-Context Compositional Q-Learning for Offline Reinforcement Learning: Experiments

-Resutls demonstrate that, on Mujoco tasks, \texttt{ICQL} outperforms second best baseline \texttt{CQL} by 8.6\% on average.
-On Adriot tasks, \texttt{ICQL} improves \texttt{IQL} by 6.3\%.
+Results demonstrate that, on MuJoCo tasks, \texttt{ICQL} outperforms second best baseline \texttt{CQL} by 8.8\% on average.
+On Adroit tasks, \texttt{ICQL} improves \texttt{IQL} by 6.3\%.
 Notably, on Kitchen task, \texttt{ICQL} achieves a \textbf{16.4\% improvement} over \texttt{DT} on Kitchen tasks, highlighting the importance of compositional value estimation in environments with complex, multi-stage structure.
 However on Hammer-Human dataset, \icql~is inferior to two baseline methods, which may relate to the dataset quality issue.
 In \texttt{Hammer-Human}, the size of the dataset is smaller and the distance between query states and retrieved similar states are larger than those of \texttt{Hammer-Cloned}, making it harder for in-context learning.
-Overall, these results validate the general applicability of \texttt{ICQL} across both value-learning and actor-critic paradigms.
+The detailed analysis on this issue is provided in~\Cref{app:fail}.
+Although \texttt{ICQL} improves performance through in-context learning, the additional computational overhead remains moderate; a detailed analysis is provided in~\Cref{app:computation}.Overall, these results validate the general applicability of \texttt{ICQL} across both value-learning and actor-critic paradigms.

 For investigating whether \texttt{ICQL} can produce more accurate value estimation than baseline methods, we conduct analysis on the learned Q function by comparing the Q prediction among \texttt{ICQL}, \texttt{IQL} and online RL method \texttt{SAC}.
-We plot their Q estimations of the same set of offline dataset entries, and leverage t-SNE for showing their respective Q-estimate distribution over the same state space.~\ref{fig:q_corr_wkmr} shows the results on \texttt{Walker2d-Medium-Replay} dataset, where \texttt{ICQL} shares an approximately 69\% similarity with \texttt{SAC} on Q estimation, while \texttt{IQL} can only achieve a similarity score about 0.29.
+We plot their Q estimations of the same set of offline dataset entries, and leverage t-SNE for showing their respective Q-estimate distribution over the same state space.~\Cref{fig:q_corr_wkmr} shows the results on \texttt{Walker2d-Medium} dataset, where \texttt{ICQL} shares similarity score of 0.69 with \texttt{SAC} on Q estimation, while \texttt{IQL} can only achieve a similarity score about 0.29.
 This indicates that the superior performance of \icql~on \texttt{IQL} comes from a better Q estimation, ensured by local Q function estimation, over the noisy dataset.